 Singer now provides kitchen design and installation services all across North America, completing projects throughout the country as well as Mexico, Canada and the Caribbean.
 Singer also provides daily deliveries of foodservice supplies from the greater New York area through Washington DC.
 In 2016 sales reached $293 million, making Singer the sixth largest foodservice equipment and supplies dealer in the United States.

-Throughout almost a century of serving customers, Singer has remained focused on its core values—being the most responsive, knowledgeable and friendly supplier to the foodservice industry.
+Throughout a century of serving customers, Singer has remained focused on its core values—being the most responsive, knowledgeable and friendly supplier to the foodservice industry.
 Singer continues to be recognized for our commitment to our customers and our industry.
 Singer has won numerous tabletop design awards, was chosen by end users to receive the Customer Choice Dealer Award for superior customer service, and was selected as a two-time winner of the prestigious Foodservice Equipment & Supplies Dealer of the Year award.
 We look forward to more growth ahead as we continue to develop partnerships with local, national and international accounts, providing solutions for our customers’ challenges.